precision-sustainable-ag/Field-SegmentationTraining/README.md

 # U-Net Segmentation Training Pipeline

 This repository provides a pipeline for training a U-Net model for semantic segmentation tasks for the Ag Image repository.
-It is designed to handle data loading, model training, validation, and evaluation while offering modularity for customization.
+It is designed to handle data loading, model training, validation, and inference.

-## Features
+## Included Scripts

-- **Custom Dataset Handling**: Load and preprocess your datasets seamlessly.
+1. **`main.py`**: The entry point of the pipeline, allowing task-based modular execution using Hydra for configuration management.
-- **Model Training and Validation**: Train a U-Net model with user-defined configurations.
+2. **`crop_and_resize.py`**: Utility functions for preprocessing images, including cropping and resizing.
-- **Metrics Logging**: Track metrics such as loss, accuracy, recall, IOU, and generalized dice score for each epoch.
+3. **`unet_segmentation.py`**: Script defining the U-Net architecture and training functions.
-- **Save and Resume**: Models and metrics are saved for further use or analysis.
+4. **`inference.py`**: Script for performing inference using the trained U-Net model.

-### Configuration
+## Configuration

 Create a configuration file (e.g., `config.yaml`) in the `conf` directory.
 Below is an example configuration: